Bothire-Agent-Marketplace/omni-mcp/docs/DEVELOPMENT.md

 This guide provides instructions for setting up and running the Omni MCP project in a local development environment.
 Our goal is to provide a smooth and efficient developer experience.

-The local development environment is managed via Docker Compose and a `Makefile` that provides convenient commands for common tasks.
+The local development environment is managed via Docker Compose files in the `deployment/` directory and a `Makefile` that provides convenient commands for common tasks.

 ## Prerequisites